 The Quartodeciman Controversy was part of the movement by the Church of Rome to abandon any practices considered ‘Jewish.’
 Their actions were contrary to those taught by the first Apostles.
 Moreover, this controversy was eventually used to push the idea of weekly fasting on Friday and Sunday gatherings.

 Passover and Unleavened Bread is a practice that takes us back to the example of Jesus and the early disciples.
-It reminds us of the early Church and the time before weekly Sunday services.
+It reminds us of the early Church practice before man-made practices came along.

 Kelly McDonald, Jr.

 BSA President – www.biblesabbath.org